damienjburks/smurks-kitchen-journal/docs/recipes/light_and_healthy/ancho_mango_shrimp_bowls.md

 One of the fastest and easiest meals you’ll ever make—no knifework required!
 In this sweet-and-smoky bowl, shrimp is sautéed and tossed with microwavable rice, juicy mango chunks, and a tangy ancho chile sauce.
 It all comes together in a single pan in under 15 minutes, making it perfect for busy weeknights without compromising on bold flavor.

-This meal is inspired by [HelloFresh], which we originally used to make this in the past.
+This meal is inspired by [Hello Fresh], which we originally used to make this in the past.

 > - **Serves:** 6
 > - **Prep Time:** ~5 minutes